twistlock/docs/api/descriptions/policies/firewall_app-embedded_get.md

-Retrieves the runtime policy for an embedded defender application's firewall.
+Retrieves the WAAS policy for web apps protected by App-Embedded Defender.
 A policy consists of ordered rules.

 This endpoint maps to the table in **Defend > WAAS > App-Embedded** in the Console UI.